-This page may be updated as the comic evolves, but here's something to begin with.
+This page will be updated as the comic evolves, but here's something to begin with.

 I will add a short overview of the characters in due time.
 At the moment, your best option to learn to know them is to start reading from the first strip, there aren't that many yet.

-(1): disclaimer: degree of funniness may depend on how much of a nerd the reader is.
+(1): disclaimer: degree of funniness may depend on how much of a geek/nerd the reader is.

 This can be seen in the very first strip: “Solutions for Optimized Novel Artificial Intelligence Systems.”
 It's the name of the fictive company in which the main characters work.
 (It is intended to be such an outrageous collection of buzzwords that no real company should consider using it.)

-Yet, if you're sufficiently open-minded and eager to learn, you may enjoy it regardless.
-As with UF, comics may often refer to technical things, some of which very niche, and some of the jokes may require a bit of research for the uninitiated to understand.
+One could say the main target audience for S.O.N.A.I.S. consists of those who have some affinity with IT or are at least a bit nerdy in some other way, and have spent their youth in the last decennia of the 20th century and the first years of the new millennium.
+This does not mean others can't also enjoy it.
+As with UF, comics may sometimes refer to technical things, some of which very niche, and some of the jokes may require a bit of research for the uninitiated to understand.
 However, there will also be story arcs with a more adventurous nature that should appeal to a wide audience.

 Not from my part.
 Translations might be problematic.
 The very first strip, and the very name of the comic itself, already relies on an English language pun, and more will follow.
 If nevertheless anyone wants to have a go at a translation in their language, I would welcome it, but please contact me first.